kubevirt/containerized-data-importer/doc/upload.md

 ### Create a Data Volume for archive upload

 You can also upload an archive.
-Specifying in the data volume spec: `contentType: archive` will mark the datavolume as archive upload and will untar the received content.
+Specifying in the data volume spec: `contentType: archive` will mark the datavolume as archive upload and will handle the content as needed (supports also compressed tar)

 ## Request an Upload Token